olanti-p/Cataclysm-TLG/doc/BACKPORTING.md

 If you cherry-pick something that is months in the future from our current backporting stage, it may make future backporting endeavors harder.

+Avoid that if you can.
+Sometimes it can not be avoided as some critical bugfix from the future is needed.

 ## Preserve authorship at all costs

 Use the script.
-Do not backport manually unless its your own changes.
+Do not backport manually unless its your own changes or you know how to manually preserve attribution.

 > [!CAUTION]
 > Messing up attribution leads to you or the project potentially being chased with the DMCA hammer.
 No one wants that.

+## Coordinate

+Accidentally duplicating work because someone else was already onto it before you started sucks.
+Coordinate with other people in the designated channel before starting.

 ## Usage of the script